KevinLiTian/Harvard_CS50_AI/3.Optimization/README.md

   - **First-choice**: Choose the first higher-valued neighbor
   - **Random-restart**: Conduct hill climbing multiple times
   - **Local Beam Search**: Chooses the k highest-valued neighbors
-- **Limitation**: Hill climbing only changes current state if neighboring state is better, but if we reached any local minima/maxmima, the neighboring states are all worse than the current state, then the algorithm will terminate which leaves us at a local, instead of a global maxima/minima
+- **Limitation**: Hill climbing only changes current state if neighboring state is better, but if we reached any local minima/maxmima, the neighboring states are all worse than the current state, thus stuck at that local point, then the algorithm will terminate which leaves us at a local, instead of a global maxima/minima

 #### [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing)